HollyDraz/weekend-jquery-server-calculator./README.md

     -[x]index.html
     -[x]jquery
     -[x]client.js
--[] two input areas that allow the user to enter a number -[]buttons for
+-[x] two input areas that allow the user to enter a number -[]buttons for
     -[]addition
     -[]subtraction